9999years/hspec-golden/README.md

          in myGoldenTest (show 'myTextFunc) textOutput
 ```

+## Updating golden tests

+There are two ways to update golden tests:

+1. [Install the `hspec-golden` CLI](#install-cli) and use `hgold --update
+   path/to/my/golden/tests` to copy files named `actual` over files named
+   `golden` recursively in the given directory tree.

+2. Run the golden tests with the `UPDATE_HSPEC_GOLDEN` environment variable set
+   to `1`.

 ## Install CLI

 You can install the `hspec-golden` command line interface (CLI) with `stack`: